SylphAI-Inc/AdalFlow/docs/source/tutorials/parameter.rst

 There are two types of parameters:

-* once-off, such as loss, y_pred, intermedia response where each run it will create a new one, and they are temporary and will be released after the run.
+* once-off, such as loss, y_pred, intermediate response where each run it will create a new one, and they are temporary and will be released after the run.
 * persistent, the parameters that we are optimizing, such as those with an actual type assigned `param_type` in the `Parameter` class.
    For the persistent parameters, the data type will be string.